Divorce Practice Areas

 Fault-based are somewhat antiquated.
 First, a fault divorce is expensive, as both parties must pay divorce attorney fees, the master, and the stenographer.
 Second, the plaintiff must prove wrongdoing.
 If the defendant proves otherwise, the court may deny the divorce.

-Need to Talk to a Divorce Lawyer Near You?
+Ready Talk to a Divorce Lawyer?

 Our family law firm has divorce lawyers ready to support you during this difficult time.
 They have the expertise in Pennsylvania divorce law to counsel you appropriately.
 Plus, they understand the emotional stress involved with divorce.
 So they'll view your case from a personal perspective, which starts by just listening to your concerns.

 If you need a divorce lawyer near you in Bucks County or Montgomery County, call our law offices in Doylestown and Norristown.
 We'll listen to your concerns.
 We'll respect your emotions.
 And we'll help you resolve your divorce as best as possible.